Cyocaff/Fentsu/README.md

 When you add http parameters these can be accesed in the number of parameters + 1, meaning that if you have an url like /search/photos?q='landscapes' then arg is going to be [photos,'?q='landsapes']

-Another function that is important to mention is the request function and request_send, these are used for interacting with the API or backend that you are currently using, why two? because request_send is used whenever the user wants to send files to the backend, the normal request is for more light and simpler operations.
+Another function that is important to mention is the request function and send_send, these are used for interacting with the API or backend that you are currently using, why two? because request_send is used whenever the user wants to send files to the backend, the normal request is for more light and simpler operations.